Road Trips Volume 2 Number 4

 Road Trips Volume 2 Number 4 is a two-CD live album by the American rock band the Grateful Dead.
 The eighth in their "Road Trips" series of albums, it was recorded on May 26 and 27, 1993, at the Cal Expo Amphitheatre in Sacramento, California.
 A third, bonus disc included with some copies of the album was recorded at the same two concerts.
 The album was released on August 25, 2009.
+As of 2024 the shows are the latest to be given a dedicated official release outside of 30 Trips Around the Sun in 2015, which featured a show from each year between 1966-1995.